 4. Cut your boards.

-First, square off your board, then measure the length you'll need and use a speed square and pencil to mark off where you need to cut.
+To DIY your wood walls, first square off the ends of your board, then measure the length you'll need and use a speed square and pencil to mark off where you need to cut.
 Cut your pieces with a chop saw or hand saw.
 If installing vertically, all of your boards will be the same length (but double check this in different spots along your wall in case the floor or ceiling isn't level).
 If installing horizontally, measure them all the same or use scraps of various lengths.

 5. Lay them out.